Naseem Hamed vs. Marco Antonio Barrera: The fight

 The usually aggressive Barrera changed his usual technique to combat the unorthodox Hamed, thoroughly outboxing Hamed throughout the contest.
 Barrera stood back for the entire fight, never charging towards Hamed in an effort to neutralize Hamed's powerful left-handed counter-punch.
 Hamed, who had not expected Barrera to take this approach, had trouble landing any offence as Barrera circled away and landed many counter-punches whenever Hamed attempted to engage him.
-In the 12th and final round, Barrera briefly abandoned his approach an began aggressively attacking Hamed before reverting to his previous tactic.
+In the 12th and final round, Barrera briefly abandoned his approach and began aggressively attacking Hamed before reverting to his previous tactic.
 Hamed, knowing he was behind on the scorecards, began swinging at Barrera wildly in hopes of scoring a knockout.
 During one such encounter, Hamed missed Barrera with a wild left hook leading to Barrera to lock Hamed into a full-nelson and drill his head into the turnbuckle, for which Barrera was deducted a point.
 However, the lost point would have no bearing on the result as Barrera would earn a unanimous decision victory with two scores of 115–112 and one score of 116–111.
 For Hamed, it was his first and only professional loss.